karmab/kcli/doc/index.md

  - `kcli stop vm1`
 - Get remote-viewer console
  - `kcli console vm1`
 - Get serial console (over TCP!!!).
-Note that it will only work with vms created with kcli and will require netcat client to be installed on host
+It will only work with vms created with kcli and will require netcat client to be installed on host
  - `kcli console -s vm1`
 - Deploy multiple vms using plan x defined in x.yml file
  - `kcli plan -f x.yml x`